-Emotional Sarah Michelle Gellar watches bestie Selma Blair nail cartwheel and splits on ‘DWTS’
+Emotional Sarah Michelle Gellar watches bestie Selma Blair nail cartwheel and splits on 'DWTS'

 — BLACK LIVES MATTER (@willowhalliwell) September 27, 2022

-Blair’s Cruel Intentions co-star-turned-best-friend, Sarah Michelle Gellar, could be seen in the audience fighting back emotions.
+Blair’s Cruel Intentions co-star-turned-best-friend Sarah Michelle Gellar could be seen in the audience fighting back emotions.
 And when it came time to speak with the judges, the praise from last week continued for Blair.

 “There’s no other way to say it except you make it look so much easier than it must be for you,” said judge Carrie Ann Inaba.
 “That is such an amazing feat.”